Prespelea

 Etymology

-The name combines the Greek preposition 'pre-' (before, in of) with 'Spelea', referencing the related genus Speleobama and possibly alluding to its discovery or phylogenetic position relative to that genus.
+The name combines the Greek preposition 'pre-' (before, in front of) with 'Spelea', referencing the related genus Speleobama and possibly alluding to its discovery or phylogenetic position relative to that genus.